cujojs/meld/README.md

 ### v0.7.0

+* Advice can be applied directly to functions without a context.
 * Advice can be applied to constructors.
-This is only supported when constructors are attached to a context
+* `joinpoint.proceed()` can be called multiple times.
+This makes it possible to implement "retry" types of advice.

 ### v0.6.0